 Arson Laws in California - Penal Code 451 and 452 PC

-As you might guess, arson cases are dealt with quite harshly by the Los Angeles County prosecutors and judges.
+As you might guess, Los Angeles County prosecutors and judges deal with arson cases quite harshly.
 However, in my twenty-five years of handling these cases, I have noticed different levels of seriousness when it comes to arson cases.
 There is those case where lives are lost, and the person who set them showed a callous disregard for human life; there are those cases where someone is just trying to burn their property, and things get out of hand, and of course, there is everything in between.

 Law Related to Arson Cases

 There are many different legal nuances in arson cases that your criminal defense attorney must explore before any decisions are made on your case.
-Suppose the prosecutors have strong cases against you, and they are insisting that you plead guilty to an arson-related offense.
+Suppose the prosecutors have strong cases against you and insist you plead guilty to an arson-related offense.
 In that case, the next move is to try and convince them that your conduct was an aberration that will never happen again.

 If this can be accomplished, then there is a chance that they will agree that down the line, you can take back your arson plea and substitute a different, less serious crime in its place.
 In California, arson is charged as a felony and separated into intentional arson and reckless arson, governed by California Penal Code Section 451 and 452.